dh-atlas/white-book/Whitebook.md

 ## **Software** {#software}

-In the ATLAS-DM a software is a subclass of `schema:Dataset` and `fabio:ComputerProgram`.
+In the ATLAS-DM a piece of software is a subclass of `schema:Dataset` and `fabio:ComputerProgram`.
 The latter is defined as “a unit of computer code in source or compiled form, employing one or more algorithms to be executed by a digital computer to undertake a particular task.
-Computer programs are collectively called 'software' to distinguish them from the equipment ('hardware') upon which they run”.
+Computer programs are collectively called ‘software’ to distinguish them from the equipment (‘hardware’) upon which they run”.

 ### **`Programming Language`** {#programming-language}